loopbackio/loopback-next/docs/_Aug_milestone_.md

 - [ ] Documentation improvement

+  - [ ] Improve loopback4 authorization docs of using the component #5441
   - [ ] Blogpost: what are our current plans for juggler modernization #5956
-  - [ ] How to configure a custom table/collection name different from model
-        class name #2197
   - [ ] Add "project layout reference" page #4847
   - [ ] Add missing LoopBack 4 Types docs #5063